Church of the Holy Apostles Peter and Paul, Ras: Middle Ages

-Early modern
+Early modern period

 After the Ottoman conquest in 1455, the church was not abandoned and is referenced throughout the 16th and 17th centuries.
 In 1690, the Church is abandoned and the region is largely depopulated amid Ottoman atrocities in Kosovo, amid the Great Turkish War in which Serb rebels fought on the side of the Holy League.
 Patriarch Arsenije III Čarnojević leads tens of thousands of Serb families to the Christian north.

 Metropolitan Arsenije IV Jovanović Šakabenta restored the church in 1728.
 During the 18th century, the church had the rank of Metropolitanate, and after 1784, the Eparchy of Raška is organized into the Eparchy of Prizren.
 In the 1830s, the church is built on and restored.
 Shortly thereafter, the Ottomans took over the church and use it as an ammunition magazine.
 Since the First Balkan War (1912), it has been a functioning church.

-Contemporary
+Contemporary period

 Conservatory work was done in the late 1950s and early 1960s.
 The Stari Ras-complex, including the church and Sopoćani, was designated a UNESCO World Heritage Site in 1979, the church itself was included due to its uniqueness as one of the oldest churches in the region.
 It is designated a Cultural Heritage Site of Serbia (the national heritage list), of the Monument of Culture of Exceptional Importance type.

 The church's walls were defaced with graffiti on 6 April 2008.
 The police have not officially concluded who perpetrated the act or why.